 - Baking method: Crack the shell of a raw salted egg.
 Remove the hardened yolk.
 Wash off the membrane around it.
 Place on a baking tray then spray with Baijiu (a type of strong Chinese liquor).
 Bake in the oven preheated to 190°C / 375°F until you see a ring of bubbles appear around the bottom of the yolks (it takes about 8 minutes).

 What is Lye water

-Essential to Cantonese mooncake, lye water (Kansui/枧水) is a food grade potassium carbonate solution used to raise the PH of the dough (neutrolize the acid in the syrup).
-Moreover it helps the dough to gain an appetizing brown colour after baking and a fluffy tender texture.
-However, please follow the recipe and do not increase its volume as this will result in a bitter dough.
+Essential to Cantonese mooncake, lye water (aka Kansui) is a food grade potassium carbonate solution used to raise the PH of the dough (neutralize the acid in the syrup).
+Moreover, it helps the dough to gain an appetizing brown colour after baking and a fluffy, tender texture.
+However, please follow the recipe and do not increase its volume as this will result in a bitter taste.